cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 Note that, taken together, these two functionalities correspond roughly to the notion of Affine-aggregatable encodings (AFEs) from [CGB17].)

-### Key Derivation

-In addition to the core FLP system functionality, the `prio3` VDAF requires a way to derive symmetric keys and to expand keys into an arbitrary length key stream.
-A key-derivation scheme consists of the following algorithms:

-* `get_key(init_key, aux_input) -> key` derives a fresh key `key` from an
-  initial `init_key` and auxiliary input `aux_input`.
-The length of `init_key` and `key` MUST be equal to `KEY_SIZE`.

-* `get_key_stream(key) -> state: KeyStream` returns a key stream generator that is used to generate an arbitrary length stream of pseudorandom bytes.
-The length of `key` MUST be `KEY_SIZE`.

-* `KeyStream.next(len: Unsigned) -> (new_state: KeyStream, output)` returns the
-  next `len` bytes of the key stream and updates the key stream generator state.
-  The length of the output MUST be `len`.

-> TODO This functionality closely resembles what people usually think of as an
-> extract-then-expand KDF, but differs somewhat in its syntax and, also, its
-> required security properties.
-Can we get the same functionality from something
-> that's more commonplace?
-HKDF doesn't fit the bill, unfortunately, because
-> keys can only be expanded to a fairly short length.
-Our application requires a
-> rather long key stream.

-Associated types:

-* `KeyStream` represents the state of the key stream generator.

-Associated constants:

-* `KEY_SIZE` is the size of keys for the key-derivation scheme.

 ## Construction {#prio3-construction}